 Once purchased, federal prisoners can then activate the device and use the music service to browse for songs to download.
 While over two million songs are available for browsing and purchase, each song carries a cost ranging from 16 to 31 TRU-Units, which cost $0.05 each.
 While no iTunes, the TRULINCS music function is an impressive leap forward from the traditional clear Sony AM/FM radio.

-Depending on the model in question, the MP3 player holds between 2,000 and 4,000 songs, contains a FM radio, and some of the newer models even have an equalizer.
+Depending on the model in question, the MP3 player holds between 2,000 and 4,000 songs, contains an FM radio, and some of the newer models even have an equalizer.
 While some models have a voice recorder, this function is disabled.
-Also, some MP3 players have an audio book and podcast function, but the Federal Bureau of Prisons to date does not offer audio books or podcasts for download.
+Also, some MP3 players have an audiobook and podcast function, but the Federal Bureau of Prisons to date does not offer audiobooks or podcasts for download.

 There is a very large variety of music available for browsing and download through the TRULINCS computers.
 While some music is restricted (e.g., parental advisory, particularly violent or sexual, etc.), you will find a surprisingly large selection of top artists.
 For example, you can find everything from Taylor Swift and Blink-182 to 50 Cent and Snoop Dogg.

 Prisoners can connect their MP3 players to the TRULINCS computers in their housing units in order to use the music folio.
 Once inside the folio prisoners can browse for songs by artist, title, album name, genre, and even most popular.
 They can also preview 30-second clips of songs, add them to their favorites list for future consideration, or purchase songs.